 I like to leave my ricotta cake out for one day on the counter under a cake dome.
 After that, it goes in the fridge to keep it fresh.
 Ricotta cake has a lot of moisture so it can spoil quickly.

 I always make ricotta pancakes with the leftover ricotta.
-Ricotta lasts for a couple weeks in the fridge so you can make a batch of these yummy pancakes later in the week after you've made this recipe.
+Ricotta lasts for a couple of weeks in the fridge so you can make a batch of these yummy pancakes later in the week after you've made this recipe.

 For More Italian Ricotta Recipes